julianxhokaxhiu/FFNx/README.md

 - [libpng](http://www.libpng.org/pub/png/libpng.html) ( for a better and faster PNG texture support )
 - [imgui](https://github.com/ocornut/imgui) ( to better debug the in-game engine )
 - [discohash](https://github.com/cris691/discohash) ( to extract an hash from palette game textures data known as animated textures )
+- [xxhash](https://github.com/Cyan4973/xxHash) ( to extract an hash from palette game textures data known as animated textures )
 - [SoLoud](https://github.com/jarikomppa/soloud) ( as the audio engine used to playback audio, music or voice files )
 - [openpsf](https://github.com/myst6re/openpsf) ( as the MINIPSF emulation engine to playback PSX/PS2 music files )
 - [Steamworks SDK](https://github.com/julianxhokaxhiu/SteamworksSDKCI) ( used to support Steam achievements for the Steam edition of games )